bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 speakers: ["Martin Zumsande","Jonas Nick","Patrick Murck"]
 categories: ["podcast"]
 date: 2022-05-13
+episode: 20
+summary: "Martin Zumsande joins us to tell us about the address spam in the summer of 2021 and his interests in AddrRelay and Bitcoin Core development."
 ---
 Martin: 00:00:00

-In AdderMan you also have this distinction between the new and the tried tables.
+In `AddrMan` you also have this distinction between the new and the tried tables.
 So the new tables are for unverified addresses that someone just sent you and you don't know whether they are good, whether there's really a Bitcoin node behind them.
 And the tried table is addresses that you've been connected to in the past.
 So at some point, at least in the past, you know, they were your peers at some point.